Visit

 Museum exhibit designer Brewster Buttfield checks on structural supports for the ramp and tiered seating in the new Lunder Education Center.

-Museum staff have been busier than ever in planning the new exhibits and educational interactives that will be unveiled when the museum reopens.
+Museum staff have been busier than ever in planning the new exhibits and educational interactives that will be unveiled with the museum’s phased reopening.
 Take a look at just a few of the tasks that staff have tackled to continue current services or prepare for new ones.